glassesfactory/Shimehari/README.md

 Shimehari
 =======

-Shimehari is Python Middle Framework for web.
+Shimehari is moderate framework for Python.

 inspired from Flask:: http://flask.pocoo.org